nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Perform the check in `AddScheduleCommand`.
     * Pros: Allows for flexibility in the constraints.
-    * Cons: Have to repeatedly write logic perform this check everywhere a new `Schedule` is being created.
+    * Cons: Have to repeatedly write logic to perform these checks every time a new `Schedule` needs to be created in another class.

 ### Edit schedule feature